 structural defects, which act as an electron trap with an activation energy of

 11 meV, being responsible for the anomalous temperature-dependent cathodoluminescence

 of H-doped ZnO.

-Choi, S, Johnson, BC, Castelletto, S, Ton-That, C, Phillips, MR & Aharonovich, I 2014, 'Single photon emission from ZnO nanoparticles', APPLIED PHYSICS LETTERS, vol. 104.View/Download from: UTS OPUS or Publisher's site
+Choi, S, Johnson, BC, Castelletto, S, Ton-That, C, Phillips, MR & Aharonovich, I 2014, 'Single photon emission from ZnO nanoparticles', APPLIED PHYSICS LETTERS, vol. 104.View/Download from: Publisher's site